hexagoncircle/ryan-mulligan-dev/src/blog/scrolly-rail.md

 {% codepen "https://codepen.io/hexagoncircle/pen/yyBMGrL" %}

 I'm being quite facetious about the "holy grail" part, if that's not clear. 😅 This is an initial try on an idea I'll likely experiment more with.
 I've shared some thoughts on potential [future improvements](#future-improvements) at the end of the post.
+On top of that, after I began experimenting, I discovered the possibility of [CSS Carousels](https://nerdy.dev/css-wishlist-2025#css-carousel).
+If those scroll enhancing features become a cross browser standard, then we'll be able to generate scroll buttons and more, all with CSS.
+That's a _lot_ of power.

-With that out of the way, let's explore!
+With all of that out of the way, let's explore!

 ## The HTML